CALN (NADONA) - Assisted Living Nurse Certificate

 About

-The Assisted Living Nurse Certificate is designed for nurses who specialize in providing care in assisted living facilities.
+The Assisted Living Nurse Certificate (CALN) is designed for nurses who specialize in providing care in assisted living facilities.
 This certification validates a nurse’s expertise in the unique aspects of assisted living care, including resident assessment, chronic disease management, wellness promotion, and coordination of care in a community setting.
+This certification is offered by The National Association of Directors of Nursing Administration of Long-Term Care (NADONA).

 Eligibility and Certification Requirements